Local code of corporate governance 2020/2021

 - oversee the governance process to ensure that strategic risks are being reviewed at Corporate Leadership Team (CLT) and across each Directorate.

 The Monitoring Officer will ensure compliance with established policies, procedures, laws and regulations.
-After consulting with the Head of Paid Service (Managing Director) and the Director of Resources and S151 Officer (The Chief Financial Officer), the Monitoring Officer is empowered under s5 Local Government and Housing Act 1989 to report to the Full Council any proposal, decision or omission that would give rise to unlawfulness or mal-administration.
+After consulting with the Head of Paid Service (Chief Executive) and the Executive Director of Resources/S151 Officer (The Chief Financial Officer), the Monitoring Officer is empowered under s5 Local Government and Housing Act 1989 to report to Council any proposal, decision or omission that would give rise to unlawfulness or mal-administration.

 Statutory Officers Group

-The Statutory Officers Group (SOG) will comprise of the Managing Director, Head of Finance and s151 Officer, Head of Legal, Head of Governance, and Monitoring Officer.
-From a governance perspective, one of the roles of SOG is to review the Council’s governance arrangements and to contribute to, and agree, the content of the AGS prior to reporting to the COSP.
+The Statutory Officers Group (SOG) will comprise of the Chief Executive, Deputy Director of Finance, the Executive Director of Resources/S151 Officer and the Monitoring Officer.
+From a governance perspective, one of the roles of SOG is to review the Council’s governance arrangements and to contribute to, and agree, the content of the AGS prior to reporting to the Audit & Governance Committee.

-Chief Financial Officer (Director of Resources and s.151 Officer)
+Chief Financial Officer (Executive Director of Resources and s.151 Officer)

 Directorate Management Teams (DMTs), Service Meetings and 121 Meetings

 All Officers meet regularly and review governance arrangements within their directorates, services and individually, including business and service planning, financial management, performance management and risk management.
-Directors and Heads of Service are required to report any issues raised at such meetings to the Statutory Officers Group and any office may raise a governance concern through a range of measures, if they wish to.
+Executive Directors and Assistant Directors are required to report any issues raised at such meetings to the Statutory Officers Group and any office may raise a governance concern through a range of measures, if they wish to.

 The Annual Governance Statement (AGS)